 How do I register?

-As a non-degree seeking student, you will be registered for classes through the Registrar’s Office.
-Depending on the course you wish to register for, you will need to complete either an Undergraduate Non-Degree Enrollment Request or Graduate Course Enrollment Request Form (pdf) and an Application for Virginia In-State Tuition Rates on a yearly basis to be considered for in-state rates.
+As an undergraduate non-degree seeking student, you will be registered for classes through the Registrar’s Office.
+Depending on the course you wish to register for, you will need to complete a Non-Degree Enrollment Request and an Application for Virginia In-State Tuition Rates on a yearly basis to be considered for in-state rates.
 Your forms may be mailed or faxed to (434)395-2252.
 You may be asked to provide our office with a transcript if your class has a prerequisite.

 What happens next?